troclaux/notes/aws.md

   - organize a collection of text files by topic
   - analyze customer interactions as positive or negative

+## Consolidated Billing

+- when enabled, combine usage across all aws accounts in the aws organization to share
+  - volume pricing
+  - reserved instances
+  - savings plans discounts

+## Control Tower

+> automatically set up aws organizations to organize accounts and implements SCPs (Service Control Policies)

+- easy way to set up and govern a secure multi-account aws environment
+- benefits
+  - automate the setup of multiple aws accounts in a few clicks
+  - automatically apply recommended security, compliance and operational settings
+  - automate ongoing policy management using guardrails

+## Cost Anomaly Detection

+> continuously monitor your cost and usage using ML to detect unusual spending

 ## Detective

 > investigates and identifies the root cause of security issues or suspicious activities using ML and graphs